The Howard family finds generational success thanks to a strong ranching heritage and an enduring relationship with the Noble Research Institute.

 A new era

-In 1979, Don was asked by Noble Foundation consultants to share his management practices with other regional producers by presenting at a beef cattle conference.
+In 1979, Don was asked by Noble Research Institute consultants to share his management practices with other regional producers by presenting at a beef cattle conference.

 More than 36 years later, Jim holds the proceedings booklet from that conference while Steve, Neble and Kade look over his shoulder.
 They are silent for a few minutes, intently reading their father's and grandfather's description of their operation.
 They were, and still are, raising a cow herd and stocker steers as well as growing dual-purpose wheat.
 So much remains the same.
 So much has changed.
 "One of the biggest changes we've made since then has been no-till," Steve said.

-About five years ago, the family started putting away the plows and disks at the recommendation of Jim Johnson, Noble Foundation soils and crops consultant.
+About five years ago, the family started putting away the plows and disks at the recommendation of Jim Johnson, Noble Research Institute soils and crops consultant.
 They started with one field, and each year or two have added another.

 Although no-tilling requires them to decrease stocking rates, they save on fuel and machinery wear.
 They also have a longer grazing season.
 No-till enables them to graze these fields until July, whereas they have to start preparing fields for next year's crop by May or June with conventional tillage.